-We collect and process, or may collect and process, the following information:
+2.2.
+We may collect and process the following types of personal information:

-- Personal identifiers, contacts and characteristics (for example, name, contact details, job title, profession, personal description, organisation)
+- Personal identifiers, contact details and characteristics (for example, name, address, email address, telephone number, job title, profession, personal description, organisation)

 - Biographical information and professional details (for example, work or personal history)

-– Opinions (for example, on an industry or area of interest or expertise)
+- Client feedback or interviewee opinions (for example on an industry or area of interest or expertise)

 - Images, audio and video recordings

 - Your consent.
-You are able to remove your consent at any time.
-You can do this by getting in touch via the “Contact” page of this website.
+You are able to withdraw your consent at any time.
+You can do this by getting in touch at https://fintechfiends.com/contact/

 Some of the personal information we may process is provided to us directly by you, for example via email, website contact form, social media, face-to-face interactions, telephone conversations, or using chat applications, for one of the following reasons:

-- You signed up to attend an in-person or online event.
-The legal basis for this processing is legitimate interest.
+- You signed up to attend an in-person or online event

-- You wanted us to use your services or collaborate in some way, to invite us to an event or other activity, or you added us to a mailing list.
-The legal basis for this processing is legitimate interest.
+- You wanted us to use your services or collaborate in some way, to invite us to an event or other activity, or you added us to a mailing list

 We may also receive personal information indirectly, from the following sources in the following scenarios:

-- We may also obtain personal data from public sources and from social media accounts, for example, to try to identify potential clients, people who might be interested in some sort of collaboration, people who we might like to feature or write about on our blog, or people who might like to attend an event in which we are involved.
-The legal basis for this processing is contractual obligation if it relates to a contract or potential contract for our services; otherwise, the legal basis is legitimate interests.
+- We may also obtain personal data from public sources and from social media accounts, for example, to try to identify potential clients, people who might be interested in some sort of collaboration, people who we might like to feature or write about on our blog, people who publish information such as journalists or bloggers, or people who might like to attend an event in which we are involved.

 We use the information that you have given us in order to:

-- Contact you about our services or other activities, or send you newsletters.
+- Contact you about our services, events or other activities, or send you newsletters.

 - Receive information that we have requested or that you wish to send us.